SafeEscape-org/SafeEscape-backend/docs/voice-integration.md

 ## Best Practices

 1. **Audio Format**: Preferred formats:
-   - For browser recording: WEBM_OPUS (48kHz)
+   - For browser recording: WEBM_OPUS (48kHz) - Most browsers record using WebM format
+   - For Android: WEBM_OPUS (48kHz)
+   - For iOS: LINEAR16 (48kHz) - browsers on iOS may use different encoding
-   - For mobile apps: FLAC or LINEAR16 (16kHz)
+   - For custom mobile apps: FLAC or LINEAR16 (16kHz or 48kHz)

+   Note: The system is designed to auto-detect audio formats when possible.
+If you're encountering issues, you can use the diagnostic endpoint to help identify the correct encoding and sample rate.

 2. **Language Support**: Default is English (en-US), but the API supports multiple languages as provided by Google Cloud Speech APIs.